jakobnissen/jakobnissen.github.io/posts/latency.md

 Julia's compiler is mostly single-threaded, although select parts of it, such as precompilation, happen in parallel.
 Adding more parallelism is an obvious area of improvement, indeed, it's slightly ironic that a language with such easy multithreading as Julia doesn't itself have a multithreaded compiler.
 The last year or so, the developer Prem Chintalapudi has been [laying groundwork to introduce more parallelism](https://github.com/JuliaLang/julia/pulls?q=is%3Apr+author%3Apchintalapudi).
-Most recently, [PR 47797](https://github.com/JuliaLang/julia/pull/47797) parallelized system image building, adding more parallelism to precompilation.
+Most recently, [PR 47797](https://github.com/JuliaLang/julia/pull/47797) parallelised system image building, adding more parallelism to precompilation.
 There is still some way to go until Julia's compiler can use multiple threads for compilation during a session or script, but [it is on the horizon](https://www.youtube.com/watch?v=A0VwcXcAz4o), meaning it will hopefully land over the next few years.

 #### Compile to static libraries or binaries